Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 According to this account there were 3 lifeboats on the water, and while the crew were busy distributing themselves in them the U-boat came up asking the usual questions about ship and cargo etc. Bauer also said he regretted the loss of lives and asked if they needed first aid articles, but the 2 injured officers were beyond such aid, so the offer was turned down.
 Bauer then pointed in the direction of Bridgetown, Barbados, which they could see in the distance, wished them a "good journey, and I hope that I will never see you again", then took off.
 The 3 boats headed for land, but 45 minutes later a British MTB arrived and took them all on board, then proceeded at full speed towards Bridgetown, a trip which took less than half an hour.
 A large crowd welcomed them as they arrived.
 The two injured men were taken to hospital, but as their lives could not be saved they were buried at Bridgetown the next day.
 The officers were given lodgings at one of the tourist hotels, while the crew were placed in what Midbøe calls a typical English "Sailor Rest" by the name of Flying Angel.

 Midbøe's shipmate, an Estonian fellow by the name of Johannes (this must be Johannes Kaarme - see list below) told him that when he discovered that a countryman was missing he had gone in search of him and had found him in shock on his bed, unable to move, and it had taken 2 men to get him up on deck and into one of the boats.
 Johannes had earlier served as a steward on an Estonian steamer and was en route from the U.S. in 1939 when the news reached him that Russia had invaded Estonia.
 They received orders to go to a Russian port, but Johannes and some of his shipmates had other plans.
-They armed themselves and took control of the vessel, then proceeded to Scotland.
-I believe Dag Midbøe and this Johannes had also served together on the Norwegian M/T Sandar, which was torpedoed and sunk just a couple of months after they had payed off in Febr.-1942.
+They armed themselves and took control of the ship, then proceeded to Scotland.
+I believe Dag Midbøe and this Johannes had also served together on the Norwegian M/T Sandar, which was torpedoed and sunk just a couple of months after they had payed off in Febr.-1942 (follow the link for more info).

 Before he served on Sandar, Dag Midbøe was on M/T Vivi.
-He had joined Leiv Eiriksson at the beginning of March-1942 (his first voyage being in Convoy ON 73 to New York, March 6), so had only been on board for about 3 months when she was sunk.
-He subsequently joined M/S Bañaderos in Sept. that year, where he stayed until Apr.-1943, at which time he signed on M/T Kaldfonn, then Washington Express (May-1944), M/T Skotaas (June-1945), and Panamanian Alfred Clegg (July-1946) until he could finally go home in Aug.-1946.
+He had joined Leiv Eiriksson at the beginning of March-1942 (his first voyage being in Convoy ON 73 to New York, March 6), so had only been on board for a little over 3 months when she was sunk.
+He subsequently joined M/S Bañaderos in Sept.-1942, where he stayed until Apr.-1943, at which time he signed on M/T Kaldfonn, then Washington Express (May-1944), M/T Skotaas (June-1945), and Panamanian Alfred Clegg (July-1946) until he could finally go home in Aug.-1946.

 Through the wonders of the Internet I am now in touch with a fellow (Neil Carlsen) in Haugesund, who knows Dag Midbøe.
 He has very kindly sent me some pictures and documents, among which there was a picture of some of the survivors after landing in Barbados.